Our Local Plan was adopted on 3 January 2019 and allocated land for the development of two mixed-use sites:

 - MU3 - land off Shaw Lane, Carlton

-A community consultation seeking your views on the draft Carlton masterplan framework will be held from Wednesday 16 June, 12pm to Wednesday 28 July at 5pm.
-Give your feedback on the draft Carlton master plan framework.
+A community consultation exercise was held to gather views on the draft Carlton masterplan framework from Wednesday 16 June to Wednesday 28 July 2021 and led to the following key changes:

 Frequently asked questions